bound by attachment

 For many, rope bondage is associated with control, power, & surrender, while yoga is about peace, harmony, & zenness.
 At first glance, they appear to be very different, if not completely opposite.
 However, if we take a deeper look, they seem to have more in common than perhaps initially perceived.

-Problems arise when memories, desires, experiences, attachments, & prejudices as interpreted from the sensory input of the ego mind imprint themselves & cloud the judgement of the intelligent mind through repeated habit of a learned behavior, whether consciously or not, via facilitated pathways or samskaras.
+Problems arise when memories, desires, experiences, attachments, & prejudices as interpreted from the sensory input of the ego mind imprint themselves & cloud the judgment of the intelligent mind through the repeated habit of learned behavior, whether consciously or not, via facilitated pathways or samskaras.
 Too often, we experience emotional pain as a response to visual or sensory stimuli & those attachments cause us pain through the negative associations we possess & attribute to them.
 This is why conscious awareness is so important.

 Through my practice, I hope to become aware of the relationship & dynamic of power & control to achieve spiritual freedom & harmony.
 I hope to become truly present by allowing my intuition to guide me with the scrutinous intelligence of discernment as it relates to the context of the present situation.
 I hope to stop being controlled by my subconscious thoughts, fears & resentments, outdated or irrelevant attachments & surrender the inappropriate guidance that has festered through time & memory & now clouds my awareness & unnecessarily caps my growth towards emancipation.